 If you are able to partner with the parents so they are there to help draw and tell the story, it may be therapeutic for the child and the parent to share the story and may help reduce the trauma experienced by both parties.

-The Circles of safety and support may be helpful in exploring the safety and support network.
+The Circles of Safety and Support Tool may be helpful in exploring the safety and support network.
 It is a great visual exercise to help explore those people closest to the parents who may be able to help them.

 The people identified in the circles may become network members and may be identified as potential kinship carers.